Healthy New Year’s Resolutions for MCAS: Setting Small Goals That Actually Work

 The following week, she did her toe lift.

-After 3 months, Samantha had done 1 exercise per week.
-It was the first time she had been able to complete a workout in over 5 years without it causing her to miss work.
+For Samantha, it was the first time she had been able to complete a workout in over 5 years without it causing her to miss work.

 She was so proud!